melanke/CascadeCanvas/README.md

 /**
+* pre-load the image resources used in game
+* @param srcs an array of strings with the path of file
+* @param callback function called when all resources are loaded */
+CC.loadResources(["res/player.png", "res/background.png"], function(){
+	//callback when all resources have been loaded
+});

+/**
 * start the routine of the gameloop, for each loop it triggers 'enterframe' event and render the elements */